 When redesigning its site, Rev ditched the carousel and instead featured three cards side by side.
 Each card represents one of its most popular services and includes a brief explanation, price, and call-to-action button.
 This new design resulted in an 18% improvement in Rev’s conversion rate.

 If you’re looking to see a similar improvement in your conversion rate, check if your current platform supports integrations between your site and a CRM or marketing automation software.
 Otherwise, you might need to migrate to a CMS with built-in conversion tools.
-With the HubSpot CMS, for example, you can simply drag and drop CTAs and forms onto the page and then track and segment visitors in your connected HubSpot portal.
+With CMS Hub, for example, you can simply drag and drop CTAs and forms onto the page and then track and segment visitors in your connected HubSpot portal.

 4. You want to add functionality to your site.